Buirec/Frameplay-ID-to-Word/README.md

-# 🤓 Go ID to Word
+# 🤓 Frameplay Backend Assessment

 A GoLang application that takes in member information for a theoretical organisation (Let's say Globex), uses the ID and transforms it to return a word!